sprakex/ipmatresources/docs/index.md

     link: /verbal-ability.md
   - icon: 🧩
     title: Logical Reasoning
-    details: for you must learn how to reason
+    details: for you must learn how to reason??
     link: /logical-reasoning.md